Research

 Traditional geophysical inversion methods can only recover either smooth features by applying L2 model norm in the model objective function to be minimized, or blocky features by applying L1 model norm.
 In reality, however, both smooth and blocky features can be present in the subsurface physical property or interfaces to be recovered.

-We develop a new method to adaptively recover both smooth and blocky features in the reconstructed model from inversions of geophysical datasets.
-This method first detects the smoothness or blockiness of different regions of a model based on a sequence of
+We developed a new method to adaptively recover both smooth and blocky features in the reconstructed model from inversions of geophysical datasets.
+This method first detects the smoothness or blockiness of different regions of a model based on a sequence of inversions and then adaptively applies appropriate Lp model norm with a different p to complete the final inversion.
+We use two synthetic examples from basement inversion using gravity data and cross-hole seismic travel-time tomography to illustrate the new method.

 Fig 1_1 shows the synthetic faulted basement model and the simulated noisy gravity data.